tom-draper/football-client/README.md

 ### Installation

-Alternatively you can install directly on to your local system with:
+Alternatively, you can install directly on to your local system with:

 ```bash
 npm i football-client